An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data: Empirical Evaluation: Hazard Quality, Policy Contrasts, and Subgroup Analysis

 \subsection{Interpretation Boundaries}

-The results are interpreted under three limits: \begin{itemize} \item policy and fairness outputs are simulated scenario contrasts; \item horizon-validity constraints under censoring are binding for metric interpretation; \item endpoint and domain-shift robustness indicate sensitivity ranges, not universal transportability. \end{itemize}

-Within these limits, the section answers the paper objective directly: a reproducible temporal pipeline can translate weekly risk into structured policy and subgroup diagnostics.
+Three boundaries govern every reading of the results: (i)~policy and fairness outputs are model-implied structural contrasts, not causally identified effects (\S\ref{para:interp_contract}); (ii)~censoring support is binding for metric interpretation, so weighted metrics are read only where $\hat G(t)\ge g_{min}$; and (iii)~endpoint and domain-shift checks indicate sensitivity ranges, not universal transportability.
+Within these limits, a reproducible temporal pipeline translates weekly risk into structured policy and subgroup diagnostics.